 - An Honours Bachelor of Science Degree from Trent University (and hopefully a teaching diploma from Queens University)

-This is not to say, that if you have decided not to help your children with their post-secondary education you are a bad parent (far from it, many folks just cannot afford to help their kids), just that I have made some awful investments in my time, luckily I have made a few good ones as well.
+This is not to say, that if you have decided not to help your children with their post-secondary education you are a bad parent.
+Far from it, many folks just cannot afford to help their kids.
+I have made some awful investments in my time, luckily I have made a few good ones as well.